Candy Dialogue Engine was first published in March 2026 and is in early release until July 2026.

 Candy Dialogue Engine is very light: it mainly just displays text in RichTextLabels, assigns textures to nodes, and plays media and animations in VideoStreamPlayer, AudioStreamPlayer or AnimationPlayer nodes.
 None of its processes are heavy in computing power or memory.

-Note: screenshots on this page are provided for illustrative purposes.
+Screenshots on this page are provided for illustrative purposes.
 As such, they may include ai-generated art assets, such as characters and backgrounds, overlaid with UI elements using Candy Dialogue Engine’s capabilities.
 Depicted art assets are not included with Candy Dialogue Engine.